 - Combat: In the male horse the canines are dedicated to this task.
 In mares they are absent although in some cases we can see them presented as very small superficial teeth of less than 10mm in total length and about 5mm in diameter.

 Problems with canines in the female also include decay and excessive movement so if any teeth are loose, they are removed.

 Plaque on Canines

-The main problem with canines is the build-up of plaque or scale, which is a build-up which mainly consists of minerals from the soil and the feed (see photo).
-A large amount of plaque leads to disease of the gum and surrounding tissue, known in moderate cases as gingivitis and in extreme cases as periodontitis.
-This in turn may cause the loss of teeth in some cases.
+The main problem with canines is the build-up of plaque or calculus, which is a scaly build-up which mainly consists of minerals from the soil and the feed (see photo).
+A large amount of plaque often leads to gingivitis, a disease of the tissue surrounding the tooth.
+Gingivitis is a moderate form of periodontal disease, a condition that, in severe cases, leads to tooth loss.
 Plaque is always removed to ensure better gingival health.

 When a bit is fitted, it rests behind the lower canines.
 Although the bit is well back from them when in use, care must be taken when removing the bridle from the head to prevent the horse from experiencing discomfort or pain, especially when the canines are erupting around the age of 5.
 Remember to let gravity do the work and let the horse push the bit out of its mouth with its tongue.